 Although the government has made vast improvements to the system of healthcare in Angola

-, hospital standards will be below what most expats may be used to.
-There are adequate facilities in Luanda for general medical requirements, but expats needing serious medical procedures will likely travel to South Africa or further abroad.
-Health insurance is therefore essential and it’s important expats ensure that provision is made for this in their employment contract.
-Most companies have an arrangement with a local clinic or hospital to ensure adequate care for their expat employees.
+, hospital standards will likely be below what most expats may be used to.
+There are adequate facilities in Luanda for general medical requirements, but expats needing serious medical procedures will likely travel to South Africa or elsewhere.
+Health insurance is therefore essential.

 Where do most expats live in Angola?